CharlesHawkins/Speak-Queue/README.md

 Queuing Up Text
 ---------------
 To queue up text to speak, select text in any app and hit the hotkey (default Command-Control-J).
 The text is added to the queue and will start speaking with the currently-selected voice.
 You can select more text and add it with the same hotkey; they will be spoken in the order you added them.
-This uses uses the system clipboard, so it will work with any app that recognizes Command-C as the copy command and copies text to the clipboard when Command-C is pressed.
+Each item is dropped from the queue after it is spoken.
+Speak Queue uses uses the system clipboard to get text from other apps, so it will work with any app that recognizes Command-C as the copy command and copies text to the clipboard when Command-C is pressed.

-To queue up text in different voices, use the Popup Enqueue hotkey (default Command-Option-Control-J).
+To queue up text in different voices, select some text and use the Popup Enqueue hotkey (default Command-Option-Control-J).
 This will bring up a popup window with the list of voices; select one and hit "Queue Up" to queue up the text in that voice.

 If you have text in a movie-script-style format, i.e.: